roedjer-okstate/msis5223_project_reddit_sarcasm_detection/README-FM.md

 <br>

 * `Example 3 (Label = Not Sarcasm or 0)`: This is an example that is not very straightforward.
 The topic of discussion is `politics` as indicated by the subreddit.
-However, the `Topic Label is 1` indicating that is is a `casual conversation` and it also does not contain the word `yeah`.
+However, the `Topic Label is 1` indicating that is is a discussion about personal opinions or relationships and it also does not contain the word `yeah`.
 These two variables combined drives it towards not being a sarcastic comment.
-It could probably be people having a casual conversation about a political topic.
+It could probably be people having a personal conversation about a political topic.

 ![assets](assets/predictive_analysis/random_forest/model2_8.png)

 <br>

 * `Example 4 (Label = Not Sarcasm or 0)`: This is a strong Non-Sarcastic comment being driven by two main factors.
 It belongs to the subreddit AskReddit indicating that it is either a neutral or a serious discussion.
-Additionally, the topic label indicator also shows us that it is a casual conversation.
+Additionally, the topic label indicator also shows us that it is a discussion about relationships or personal matters indicating that it could be serious or neutral discussion.

 ![assets](assets/predictive_analysis/random_forest/model2_9.png)